ministryofjustice/money-to-prisoners-cashbook/README.md

 repository](https://github.com/ministryofjustice/money-to-prisoners-deploy)
 (private repository).

+## Working with the code

-## Run the tests
+### Run the tests

-In a terminal `cd` into the directory you checked this project out into, then
+In a terminal `cd` into the directory you checked this project out into, then:

 ```
 $ make test